The College of Public Health and Health Professions offers several scholarships to eligible students.

 - Freshmen and Sophomores: UF Financial Aid Office located in Criser Hall at (352) 392-1275.

-The application period for the 2022-2023 academic year opens October 3, 2022 and closes March 17, 2023 at 12:01 AM.
+The application period for the 2023-2024 academic year will open in October 2023.
 College scholarships are awarded at the end the Spring semester.
 The UF Health Shands Auxiliary Scholarship is disbursed as one lump sum payment in August.

 Questions regarding College scholarships?
 Contact April O’Neal at firstname.lastname@example.org or 352-273-6377.